 Until I was six, I thought Uncle Sally’s name was Who-Gives-A-Sh*t.
-The neighbors, the few friends he had, his business associates, the family – even his mother, my Nana.
+Everyone called him that – the neighbors, the few friends he had, his business associates, the family – even his mother, my Nana.
 She’d hoped the label wouldda’ forced her caro Salvatore to change his lackadaisical attitude towards everything.

 But it never did.